marcelchastain/django-resto/README.md

 6. Set up your media servers to enable file uploads.

 ## CONFIGURING THE MEDIA SERVERS

 The backend uses HTTP to transfer files to media servers.
-The HTTP server must support the PUT and DELETE methods according to RFC 2616.
+The HTTP server must support the `PUT` and `DELETE` methods according to RFC 2616.

 In practice, these methods are often provided by an external module that implements WebDAV (RFC 2518).
-Unfortunately, WebDAV adds the concept of "collections" and changes the specification of the PUT methods, making it necessary to create a collection with MKCOL before creating a resource with PUT inside.
+Unfortunately, WebDAV adds the concept of "collections" and changes the specification of the `PUT` methods, making it necessary to create a collection with `MKCOL` before creating a resource with `PUT`.
 Currently, `django_dust` requires a server that just implements HTTP/1.1 (RFC 2616).

-For security reasons it's critical to enable file uploads only from trusted IPs to prevent external users from writing or deleting files.
+**It's critical to enable file uploads only from trusted IPs.** Otherwise, anyone could write or delete files on your media servers.

-An example of lighttpd config:
+Here is an example of lighttpd config:

     server.modules += (
       "mod_webdav",